kstrafe/Cxy/readme.md

 ## Have *AWESOME* ideas?
 Want to contribute?

 Send a pull request or send me an email at macocio [at] gmail [dot] com.
-I'm also available on skype as 'macocio'.
+I'm also available on Skype as 'macocio'.

 # How this project is organized